Beatriz da Costa

 Office of Experiments both co-curated and participated in Dark Places.
-The project, the first iteration of the overt research project (see over) focussed on the South West of the UK, and outputs of our research, and commissioned work was exhibited at John Hansard Gallery, Southampton.
-The project also included an online field guide and the first critical excursions or bus tours that have been widely acclaimed and supported at a later point as a core activity of Office of Experiments.
-See Fieldwork.
+The project, the first iteration of the overt research project (see Menu) focused on the South West of the UK, with the outputs of our research, and commissioned artists exhibited at John Hansard Gallery, Southampton.
+The project also included an Office of Experiments online field guide and the first critical excursions or bus tours that were subsequently widely acclaimed.
+See Overt Research

-In addition to the exhibited research, presented in the form of a kiosk with access to a database of images and sites, the Office of Experiments also exhibited the Mike Kenner archive.
+As a result, the Office of Experiments visual mapping of these sites in the South West of the UK, our primary focus, was presented in the form of a kiosk which gave visitors access to a database of images and sites.
+Office of Experiments also exhibited the Mike Kenner archive.
 Mike Kenner – aka Icewhale – is an independent researcher and activist who over 30 years had amassed an extraordinary archive of former classified documents, films, photographs and maps belonging to the Porton Down biowarfare research facility in Salisbury.
 A number of these involved experiments on the public.
 Office of Experiments undertook to archive this material, assign it as a resource for future use.
 It has since been accessed by a range of researchers and artists since – for more see Resources.

 Overt Research